Title VI Information and Resources

 Title VI states that "no person in the United States shall, on the grounds of race, color, or national origin, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any program or activity receiving federal financial assistance."
 Click here for more information on education and Title VI.

-To further enhance our current procedures and process around complaints and reports regarding discrimination and harassment, the Division of People, Culture and Belonging and the Office of Compliance promotes a positive, diverse, healthy and safe work and academic environment that ensures equal access to employment and educational opportunities.
-The following items serve as reminders of information and resources available to the Kent State community:
+To further enhance our current procedures and process for handling complaints and reports regarding discrimination and harassment, the Office of Equal Opportunity and Compliance in the Division of People, Culture and Belonging is committed to fostering a positive, healthy and safe work and academic environment.
+Our aim is to ensure that everyone has equal access to employment and educational opportunities.
+Below, you will find important information and resources available to all members of the Kent State community:

 Investigative Procedures